 “You’re going to ride off without my leave, cousin?”
 Edal teased.

 “Go!
 You aren’t good company without a good vintage within,” the king continued.
 “My servant and I will be fine.
-Left alone in this wilderness,” he dramatically brought his hand to his forehead, “surrounded by only half my guard and every noble huntsman in the kingdom.
+Left alone in this wilderness,” he took a dramatic pose, “surrounded by only half my guard and every noble huntsman in the kingdom.
 Hurry back.
 It will be a pleasure to have a few minutes of peace and quiet in the meantime.”

 Minutes passed, ending with a telltale rustling in the bushes.

 The king looked for his attendant, who should have been making his own pass at the boar, while it was focused on its first attacker.
 There was no sign of the man, blast him.
 Not that it was an issue.
-The creature would bleed out in less than another minute.
+The creature would bleed out in minutes.